varocketry/guitar-mastery-hub/public/lessons/lesson_001_first_two_chords.md

 ### Transition Tips

 **Common Mistake #1**: Moving fingers one at a time
-- ❌ Don't: Lift index, then lift middle, then lift ring...
+- âŒ Don't: Lift index, then lift middle, then lift ring...
 - ✅ Do: Lift all fingers at once, move together, land together

 **Common Mistake #2**: Looking away and then back
-- ❌ Don't: Form chord, look away to strum, look back, form next chord
+- âŒ Don't: Form chord, look away to strum, look back, form next chord
 - ✅ Do: Keep eyes on your fretting hand, feel the strings with your strumming hand

 **Common Mistake #3**: Pressing too hard
-- ❌ Don't: Death grip the neck
+- âŒ Don't: Death grip the neck
 - ✅ Do: Press just hard enough for clear sound (saves energy!)

 **Pro Tip**: Some fingers can stay down while switching: